nikhil-jnn/Predicting-Default-Risk-of-Lending-Club-Loan/README.md

 ## EXPLORATORY DATA ANALYSIS:

+### Key Insights from Data:

+• Member id is completely blank.
+•	Url column is irrelevant.
+•	There are 33 blank entries in the data set.
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•
+•

 ### Average Load Amount vs Grade:
 •	The graph draws a pattern between the loan amount and grade.
 As the Grade goes down from A to G, the Average Loan Amount linearly increases.